EBI-Metagenomics/EukCC/docs/usage/tutorial.rst

 The main output is the file `eukcc.tsv`.
 It will contain predictions with up to three sets chosen to best encompass the phylogenetic location of the bin.

+If EukCC fails to process the bin, it is likely due to GeneMark-ES not being able to predict any proteins.
+In this case you might consider predicting proteins ahead of time using AUGUSTUS or another solution.
+But often this means, the bin is of low quality and can be ignored when searching for high quality MAGs.

 .. csv-table:: eukcc.csv
     :file: ../_static/eukcc.csv